Predictive Modeling of Power Outages during Extreme Events: Integrating Weather and Socio-Economic Factors: Acknowledgment

 \section{Acknowledgment}

-This paper is supported by the Department of Energy, Solar Energy Technologies Office (SETO) Renewables Advancing Community Energy Resilience (RACER) program under Award Number DE-EE0010413.
-The authors acknowledge early-stage discussions related to the doctoral dissertation research of Nina Fatehi.
+This paper is partially funded by the Department of Energy, Solar Energy Technologies Office (SETO) Renewables Advancing Community Energy Resilience (RACER) program under Award Number DE-EE0010413.
 The content of this material represents the views of the authors only and is not endorsed by or necessarily reflective of the views of the Department of Energy.